Frédéric Paul

 Frédéric Paul (born in 1959) is a French curator and writer who works and lives in Vannes and Paris, France.

+Career

-He was former director of the F.R.A.C.
+Paul was former director of the F.R.A.C.
 Limousin (Limoges, France) from 1990 to 2000, and of the Domaine de Kerguéhennec from 2000 to 2010.
 Since he curated exhibitions of Guy de Cointet (2011) and Beatriz Milhazes: Panamericano.
 Paintings 1999–2012 (2012) at the Fundación Costantini, Buenos Aires and Meu Bem (2013) at the Centro Cultural Paço Imperial, Rio de Janeiro, among others.

-Frédéric Paul is currently curator at the National Museum of Modern Art (Musée National d'Art Moderne) at the Centre Georges Pompidou.
+Paul is currently curator at the National Museum of Modern Art (Musée National d'Art Moderne) at the Centre Georges Pompidou.

+Other activities

+In 2016, Paul was a member of the jury which selected Njideka Akunyili Crosby as recipient of the Prix Canson.